 What is a SEER and EER?

 Since January 2006, all residential air conditioners sold in the United States must have at least a 13 SEER.
-SEER is the abbreviation for Seasonal Energy Efficiency Ratio and it is a U.S. government standard energy rating and reflects the overall system efficiency of your cooling system.
+SEER is the abbreviation for Seasonal Energy Efficiency Ratio, and it is a U.S. government standard energy rating and reflects the overall system efficiency of your cooling system.
 An EER is short for Energy Efficiency Ratio and doesn’t take into consideration the time of year, but rather the system’s energy efficiency at the peak operating use.
 Both ratings should be considered in choosing cooling products.
 The rating is a ratio of the cooling output divided by the power consumption and measures the cooling performance of the system.
-The Federal government developed an ENERGY STAR program for high efficiency central air conditioning systems that in order to qualify must have a SEER of at least 14.
+The Federal government developed an ENERGY STAR program for high-efficiency central air conditioning systems and in order to qualify these systems must have a SEER of at least 14.

 We are replacing our AC unit this season, what advice can you give me?

-Replacing your system is one of the biggest financial decisions you will make.
-The reason for this is that the life expectancy of a system is around 10 years.
+Replacing your system is one of the most significant financial decisions you will make.
+The reason for this is that the life expectancy of a system is around ten years.
 When choosing a contractor, pick a company to install the unit based on quality and customer service, not solely on price.
 Another thing to keep in mind when replacing a system is that the duct system you are connecting to is sealed tight with the proper amount of return air.
-With the new higher efficiency units, you also have to be careful that you replace your system with the proper sized unit so you don’t end up with a house that is cool but has high humidity.
+With the new higher efficiency units, you also need to consider replacing your system with an appropriately sized unit, so you don’t end up with a house that is cool but has high humidity.
 Do some homework, pick quality contractors, and find someone you trust and you will have a successful installation that will bring you years of comfort and the least amount of overall cost.